Although Schönbrunn Palace is now thoroughly embedded within urban Vienna, it actually served as an imperial country retreat for much of its life.

 The location still retains an authentic historical feel (as you can tell from its use as an outdoor setting in period dramas like Vienna Blood Season 2 or the Corsage movie) but is now a jewel in the crown of Viennese tourist attractions.

-This overview will let you find your way around the complex and its numerous locations and activities for visitors.
+This overview lets you find your way around the complex and its numerous locations and activities for visitors.
+Those includes palace tours and classical music concerts in the huge orangery.